Sky strikes Bundesliga deal with Deutsche Telekom

 Telekom, whose shares rose 0.5 percent to 8.80 euros, did not say how much it was paying Sky.

-The loss-making pay-TV firm is shelling out a total of 485.7 million euros ($636 million) per season for cable, satellite and internet TV rights together.
+The loss-making pay-TV firm is shelling out a total of 485.7 million euros (396.7 million pounds) per season for cable, satellite and internet TV rights together.

 Sullivan said the deal with Telekom would have no impact on Sky's outlook for this year, which sees the company returning to core operating profit.

-Germany's Bundesliga matches draw an average television audience of about 18 million people, only about a sixth of the U.S. Super Bowl's viewership but still representing almost a quarter of soccer-crazy Germany's population.
+Germany's Bundesliga matches draw an average television audience of about 18 million people, only about a sixth of the U.S. Super Bowl's viewership but still representing almost a quarter of football-crazy Germany's population.

 The agreement between Telekom and Sky will run until mid-2017 and also allows Telekom customers to subscribe to Sky's other packages offering further sport, film and high-definition (HD) channels.